Need some help with your social media? I have a publishing background and have provided social media services to publishers for many years.

 In-House (or Online!)
 Training

-Although in-house training isn’t possible at the moment, it will be again one day – and, meanwhile, I can offer online training!
+Although in-house social media training isn’t possible at the moment, it will be again one day – and, meanwhile, I can offer online training!

 Online training can be tailored to your needs, in terms of content, schedule and format.
 One online course I delivered for a publishing client in 2020, in place of some planned in-house training, consisted of seven modules, taken remotely (in the UK and US), over a two-month period, followed by a live Zoom session for a Q&A/discussion.